2178652/dotfiles/README.md

 # Dotfiles

-This repository contains my personal configuration files for Linux systems (Arch-based, including Omarchy).
+This repository contains my personal configuration files for Linux systems (Arch-based Omarchy).
 It includes symlinks, package manifests, SSH setup, and automation scripts for a reproducible environment.

 ## Repo Structure